SECtim/draft-wuertele-oauth-security-topics-update/draft-wuertele-oauth-security-topics-update.md

 To manage such scenarios, the client should treat each client configuration independently, typically by keeping track of the client configuration chosen by the user during the OAuth flow.
 For example, the client may store a unique identifier for each client configuration (rather than for each authorization server) in the user's session, or assign a distinct redirection URI to each client configuration.
 This enables the client to distinguish between client configurations, retrieve the correct client registration information for access token requests, and access the intended protected resources.

 Attackers can exploit this setup to mount a mix-up attack, using a malicious authorization server from an attacker-controlled client configuration to target the honest authorization server from an honest client configuration.
-The attack steps are similar to the main mix-up attack variant described in the initial paragraphs of {{Section 4.4.1 of !RFC9700}}.
+The attack steps are similar to the basic mix-up attack described in the initial paragraphs of {{Section 4.4.1 of !RFC9700}}.
 For details on this attack vector, see "Cross-app OAuth Account Takeover" (COAT) and "Cross-app OAuth Request Forgery" (CORF) in Section 4.2 of {{research.cuhk}}.

 #### Countermeasures {#ReloadedCountermeasure}